 Assuming you’d like your Stockholm metro art tour to include all of the stations listed above, start at Kungsträdgarden.
 It’ll be possible to do a bit of a loop this way.

 Kungsträdgarden means “Kings Garden” and is one of the prettiest stations in Stockholm.
-The design commemorates a royal palace and a formal French garden which once stood at street level.
+The design commemorates a royal palace and a formal French garden that once stood at street level.

 Because Kungsträdgarden is the end of the Blue Line, you’ll have just one direction to go from here.
 Take the Blue Line to T-Centralen, Stockholm’s main subway station.